syncfusion-content/fileformat-docs/FileFormat/PDF/Getting Started.md

 Essential PDF provides two types of table models.
 The difference between both the table models can be referred from the link <<<Link to PdfGrid vs PdfLightTable>>

-Since the invoice document requires only simple cell customizations, the code snippet given below explains how to create a simple invoice table using PdfGrid.
+Since the invoice document requires only simple cell customizations, the given code example explains how to create a simple invoice table by using PdfGrid.

 {% highlight c# %}
 [C#]

-//Create the datasource for the table
+//Creates the datasource for the table

 DataTable invoiceDetails = GetProductDetailsAsDataTable();

-//Create a PDF grid
+//Creates a PDF grid

 PdfGrid grid = new PdfGrid();

-//Add the data source
+//Adds the data source

 grid.DataSource = invoiceDetails;

-//create the grid cell stlyes
+//Creates the grid cell stlyes

 PdfGridCellStyle cellStyle = new PdfGridCellStyle();